5G-MAG/Getting-Started/pages/5g-media-streaming/tutorials/CMCD-reporting.md

 v=1"
 ````

-### Step 10: Support on the Application Server(need to do)
-Need to merge the nginx.conf to the nginx.conf.tmpl

 ## Client-side Setup
 As we are all set on the server-side now we can focus on the client side.